 Increases Athletic Performance

-Stretching before a workout increases blood flow to your muscles, which means they’ll be able to contract more forcefully while also improving their ability to store glycogen (the fuel used during exercise).
+Stretching before a workout increases blood flow to your muscles, which means they’ll contract more forcefully while improving their ability to store glycogen (the fuel used during exercise).
 This will make your workouts more effective — which means faster gains!

 Helps many longer-term conditions